Expand description

 The replica must send the required responses to computation commands.
 This includes commands it has received in the initialization phase that have not already been responded to.

-The read-write computation stage is exactly like the read-only computation stage, with the
+The read-write mode is exactly like the read-only mode, with the

-addition that now the replica can affect writes to external systems.
-This stage begins once
+addition that now the dataflow can affect writes to external systems.
+This mode begins once

-The replica cannot transition back to the read-only computation stage from the read-write stage.
+A dataflow cannot transition back to read-only mode from read-write mode.